 - If the alleged violation arises out of conduct during or relating to an ONCC examination or assessment administration, the individual’s results may be invalidated.

-- Upon receipt of the individual’s response or expiration of the thirty (30) day response period, the executive director and/or Discipline Subcommittee shall authorize an investigation into its specific facts or circumstances to whatever extent is necessary in order to clarify, expand, or corroborate the information provided by the submitted.
+- Upon receipt of the individual’s response or expiration of the thirty (30) day response period, the executive director and/or Discipline Subcommittee shall authorize an investigation into its specific facts or circumstances to whatever extent is necessary to clarify, expand, or corroborate the information provided by the submitted.
 The executive director and/or Discipline Subcommittee may be assisted in the conduct of its investigation by other members of the ONCC Board of Directors, ONCC staff, and/or legal counsel.
-The submitter, the certificant who is the subject of the investigation, or other individuals who may have knowledge of the facts and circumstances surrounding the complaint may be contacted as part of the investigation.
+The submitter, certificant who is the subject of the investigation, or other individuals who may have knowledge of the facts and circumstances surrounding the complaint may be contacted as part of the investigation.

 - All investigations and deliberations are conducted in confidence, with all written communications sealed and marked “Personal and Confidential,” and they are conducted objectively, without any indication of prejudgment.
 An investigation may be directed toward any aspect of a complaint which is relevant or potentially relevant.
-Formal hearings are not held and the parties are not expected to be represented by counsel, although the executive director and/or Discipline Subcommittee may consult their own counsel.
+Formal hearings are not held, and the parties are not expected to be represented by counsel, although the executive director and/or Discipline Subcommittee may consult their own counsel.
 The rules of evidence do not apply, and there are no witnesses, cross-examination, or other features of a court trial.

 - Upon completion of an investigation and deliberations, the executive director and/or Discipline Subcommittee shall render a decision on the matter.
 The decision shall be documented in a written report or minutes that address the investigation, deliberation, determination of violation or dismissal, sanction (if appropriate), and rationale.
-The decision may include the issuance of sanctions against the individual’s certification, recertification, or eligibility for certification or recertification.
+The decision may include the issuance of sanctions against the individual’s certification, recertification or eligibility for certification or recertification.
 These sanctions may be reported to appropriate individuals and/or institutions (e.g., state licensing boards, employers, and membership societies).

-The purpose of ONCC certification is to provide assurance that the nurse using the OCN®, AOCN®, AOCNS®, AOCNP®, CPON®, CPHON®, CBCN®, or BMTCN® credential possesses knowledge essential to providing nursing care to the population stipulated by the certification.
+The purpose of ONCC certification is to provide assurance that the nurse using the OCN®, AOCN®, AOCNS®, AOCNP®, CPON®, CPHON®, CBCN®, BMTCN®, and/or any other ONCC credential(s) possesses knowledge essential to providing nursing care to the population stipulated by the certification.
 Consequently, individuals using the credential must demonstrate the required level of knowledge and meet the requirements for attainment and maintenance of the credential.
 Failure to meet these standards may result in the issuance of sanctions.

-- Under no circumstances shall an individual be permitted to review secure examinations, assessments, or items that appear on the examination or assessment.
+- Under no circumstances shall an individual be permitted to review secure examinations, assessments or items that appear on the examination or assessment.

 - The appeal shall not include a hearing or any similar trial-type proceeding.
 The rules of evidence do not apply, and there are no witnesses, cross-examination, or other features of a court trial.
 Legal counsel is not expected to participate in the appeals process, unless requested by the appellant and approved by the ONCC Appeals Committee.
 The ONCC Board and/or ONCC Appeals Committee may consult ONCC legal counsel.